Calabanga: Soil and water resources

+Calabanga is bounded by water bodies, the San Miguel Bay on the northern part and the Bikol River on the western part which are sources of abundant supplies of fish of various species and other marine products.
+The major river systems, the Tigman, Hinaguianan and Inarihan rivers are presently utilized for irrigation purposes.
+They originate their main tributaries from Mt.
+Isarog and flow down in the north-western direction ultimately discharging the flow to San Miguel Bay.

 Topography and slope

 The topographic landscape of the municipality could be characterized as generally flat with a slope 0-3%, gently sloping (3-8%) towards the direction of the eastern portion and finally rolling up to higher steeps towards the direction of the south-eastern part going to Mt.
 Isarog.
 The 0-3% slope is a broad area of flat to nearly level land which extends from Barangay Balongay along the Bicol River to Poblacion area and surrounding areas down to Barangay Manguiring.
 This is the dominant slope of the municipality.